LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK04D1-Identity-Authorization.md

 We don't need to add a migration since we have not made any change to our domain model that will affect the database.

-## Conclusion

-- Look at the lab instructions

-  - Reminder to publish to Azure
-  - Reminder to keep your unit tests working

-- Reminder to keep checking your Azure credit balance!

-- Review due dates on Moodle

 ## Example Code Repositories